adeland/adelandl/README.md

 ## 🚀 Deployment

-### Deploy to Cloud Platforms
+### Current Hosting Setup

+The website is currently hosted on a **home server** and exposed to the internet using **Cloudflare Tunnels**.
+This setup provides:
+- Secure tunneling without exposing ports directly to the internet
+- DDoS protection and security features from Cloudflare
+- Free SSL/TLS certificates
+- No need for static IP or port forwarding

+### Alternative Deployment Options

-The Docker container can be deployed to various platforms:
+The Docker container can also be deployed to various cloud platforms:

 **Docker Hub:**
 ```bash